 ADOPTION PROCESS

-Our application is thorough in that it will ask you many questions about your lifestyle, your experience, the type of animal you seek, and the lifestyle you intend to provide the animal you seek to adopt from us.
-Once your application is received and your payment has cleared, the application will be reviewed.
-When the application is initially approved, you will then be contacted, sometimes with further questions, and if appropriate, to schedule a meet and greet with the dog at your home.
-ALL family members that reside in the household, which includes any animal family members, must be present for the home visit.
-After we leave with the animal from the home visit, we ask that you send us an email letting us know your thoughts.
+Our application is thorough in that it will ask you many questions about your lifestyle, your ownership experience, the type of animal you seek, and the lifestyle you intend to provide the animal you seek to adopt from us.
+Once your application is received and your application fee is received via Paypal, the application will be reviewed.
+When the application is initially approved, you will then be contacted, sometimes with further questions, and if appropriate, to schedule a meet and greet with the dog usually in Milton, GA.
+This has always been a fun session.
+ALL family members that reside in the household, which includes any dog family members, must be present for the meet and greet.
+After the meet and greet, we ask that you send us an email letting us know your thoughts.
 This way there is no pressure and no obligation for you to commit and adopt on the spot if the situation is not right.
 At this point we will begin contacting the references for all the people interested in the same animal.
 The adopter(s) chosen to adopt any dog(s) from Georgia Poodle Rescue are required to sign our standard adoption agreement, which the application also becomes part of, stating they will provide proper care and love for the animal as well as other details, including returning the animal to us for any reason after any length of time if they could no longer keep the animal.

 We encourage you to return the application, even if you don’t see the poodle or mix you are seeking, so we can place you on our waiting list and contact you when the dog you seek comes into our program.
 We are always receiving new dogs, calls from people who can no longer keep their dogs, and may know of someone else or another organization who has a dog that you seek and can also refer you to them if we have your application on file.
 We have provided 100% of the people formerly on our waiting list with a wonderful family member!